Frequently Asked Questions: KSU - SPSU Consolidation

 Will my advisor change?

-It is possible that one’s academic advisor will change given the need to deploy faculty in the most effective and efficient manner required at each institution.
+It is possible that one’s academic advisor will change given the need to deploy faculty in an effective and efficient manner required at every USG institution.

 Will some academic programs be discontinued?